amita-kapoor/COVID-2020/README.md

 # COVID-2020
-This repository is an attempt to analyze and predict Corona Virus cases world wide.

 I am no virologist or an expert in Epidemology-- but a simple AI practioner.
 And so without going into any further details will directly divulge into the data and the insights it offers.